-Please note – it is just as illegal for you to purchase alcohol for someone who is under 18, as it is for buying it yourself if you are under 18.
+Please note – it is just as illegal for you to purchase alcohol or tobacco for someone who is under 18, as it is for buying it yourself if you are under 18.
 You will be evicted from site and may be handed over to the police if you are caught doing either.

-Whilst it may not seem ‘rock and roll’, we want to ensure that everyone who visits is kept safe and enjoys every aspect of the event.
+We want to ensure that everyone who visits is kept safe and enjoys every aspect of the event.

 As you agree to our Terms and Conditions upon purchasing a ticket and upon entry to the site, it is really important you take the time to read these and get to grips with them.

-Download the Reading 2014 documents:
+Please click to download the Reading 2014 documents: